 InterVarsity is a Christian inter-denominational campus ministry welcoming all students from all backgrounds!
 The purpose of Salem InterVarsity is to be a Christ-centered multi-ethnic community of people, reflecting His Kingdom.
 We are a community seeking to know God through study of the Bible, fellowship, worship and accountability, so that we can nurture and encourage each other to love God and serve His purposes in the world.

 Catholic Student Association (CSA)

-CSA is a small but active part of life at Salem.
+CSA is an active part of life at Salem.
 Although the organization and meetings are somewhat informal, they function primarily as a service and support group.
 Any Salem student is welcome!
 CSA is involved with our Lady of Mercy Church and with the campus minister at Wake Forest University.

-The Circle is a recently founded organization designed for students that belong to a nature based religion--this can extend from Wicca and New Age Spiritualism to Buddhism and Hinduism.
+The Circle is a ministry organization designed for students who belong to a nature based religion--this can extend from Wicca and New Age Spiritualism to Buddhism and Hinduism.
 Any religion that has an affinity with nature respect or worship is welcome, as well as those just curious about the beliefs.
 The club serves as a supportive forum to speak about the issues that we face in everyday life.
-Meetings are usually held once a month, possibly more in October or April.
+Meetings are usually held once a month.

 Emmaus Campus Ministry

 Emmaus is based out of First Presbyterian Church of Winston-Salem and welcomes students from all walks of faith.
 Join us Tuesday nights at 7:30 p.m. for worship, prayer, and a biblically based message.
 (Come in the "back door" of the B Building of First Presbyterian Church on 300 N. Cherry St.) Emmaus encourages spiritual growth and personal development through small group bible studies and outlets of service in the Winston-Salem community.
 To learn more about Emmaus click here.